John D. James, Thomas G. James, and David D. James: Careers and court cases

-In 1849 the James' were sued in Mississippi.
+In 1849 the Jameses were sued in Mississippi.
 According to an abstract of the case record for James v.
 Herring, 12 S. and M. 336, January 1849., David D. James escorted a drove south from Virginia in 1845 that included an enslaved man named Egerton.
 According to an abstract of the case James v.
 Herring, they "left Richmond about the 21st of August...and reached Natchez about the 3d or 4th of October following."
 When Egerton died of an abdominal/gastrointestinal illness shortly after being settled on the plantation of Mary Herring, she sued for the purchase price and damages.
 In 1855 they were sued in Tennessee.
 According to case record James v.
 Drake, 35 Tenn.
 340 (Tenn.
 1855), the intent of the suit was "to recover the value of a slave named Bill" who had died of smallpox after one of the brothers had sent an enslaved woman named Kitty to Thomas D. James' house, shortly after which she exhibited symptoms of highly contagious smallpox, which ultimately infected and killed Bill.
 According to historian Gross, allowing disputes about a solitary slave to get to court was a hallmark of "local traders like John D. James and his family members" whereas very large interstate traders usually sought to resolve such disputes with negotiation outside a courtroom.

 In 1855, John D. James, David D. James, and A. Wheless opened a bank in Nashville.
 The bank had $500,000 in capital.

 Despite the disdain with which slave traders were purportedly regarded in the South, letters between John D. James and a plantation owner named William Terry demonstrate that the merchant and planter classes socialized.
 According to Gross, "Although he wrote to Terry about the slaves he had for sale, he also wrote, 'Your Daughter Eliza at our house all yesterday...I was glad to see her look so well; I was at Mr Scotts about a week ago they were all well, Mary requests me to present her love & respects to you.